Understanding Property Disclosure in Scotland

 Key Takeaways

-- Consequences of Non-Disclosure: Withholding information can lead to legal implications and even prosecution.
+- Non-disclosure can lead to serious legal consequences and prosecution

 Legal Framework Governing Property Disclosure